zzhikai/tp/docs/UserGuide.md

 flag INDEX
 ```

-* Only valid indexes are flagged. <br>
+* Index specified must be less than the total number of applicants in LinkedOUT. <br>
-  e.g If there are only `4` applicants in the app but `5` is specified, then the intended action will not be carried out.
+  e.g If there are only `4` applicants in the app but `5` is specified, then the flagging will not be carried out as it is invalid.
-* Only positive indexes are flagged. <br>
+* Index specified must be a positive integer. <br>
-  e.g As we label our applicants incrementally starting from `1` (e.g `1, 2, 3, and so on`), an index of `-1` will not be tagged to an applicant.
+  e.g As we label our applicants incrementally starting from `1` (e.g `1, 2, 3, and so on`), an index of `-1` will not be tagged to an applicant and the flagging will not be carried out as it is invalid.
 * Flag acts like a toggle.
 To un-flag the applicant, you may simply re-type the same command.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**